websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 Style Books gives options that are grouped into various categories that are defined per theme.
 Each of the options provided in each category is defined with a *token*.
 The collection of all tokens defined for a theme is the *token definition*.

+When you assign a theme to your Site's Public Pages, the token definition included with that theme is used when creating a Style Book for the Site.

 ## Defining Tokens for Your Style Book

 Since the token definition is tied to your theme, each of the token definitions must correspond to a CSS variable contained within your theme module.
 Specify the token definitions themselves in a `.json` file within your theme module's folder, named `frontend-token-definition.json`.